 Shiv Shakti Temple: This temple is situated at Abhapur where the principal deity of worship is Lord Shiva.
 There are images of Surya Dev and his consort Suryani in the temple and hence, this temple is also known as the Sun Temple.
 The temple situated on a low height hillock is an excellent example of Nagar shaily.
 This Sun Temple is unique with it a statue of Lord Shiva, which showing different moods on the face as per your elevation of viewing, this is “Chaturangi” type temple.

-Shree Jagannath Temple: The Jagannath Temple is a temple dedicated to the Hindu God Jagannath.
-The annual chariot festival, the Rath Yatra, which is the second most important after the Ratha Yatra at Puri.
+Shree Jagannath Temple: The Jagannath Temple dedicated to the Hindu God Jagannath hosts the annual chariot festival, Rath Yatra.
 The rath yatra entourage passes through different parts of the city of Ahmedabad covering a distance of about 14-km.

 Bhadrakali Maa Temple: Bhadrakali Maa Temple is known as one of the oldest and ancient temple in Located inside Bhadra Fort, Near Lal Darwaja, in the Ahmedabad city, Gujarat.
 Bhadrakali Temple was built during the ruler of Mega city Ahmedabad namely Aazam Khan.
 The Bhadra fort once encompassed Approximately 12 gates, 189 bastions, and 6000 battlements.

 Ayodhyapuram Jain Temple: The temple is dedicated to Bhagwan Rishabh Dev, the first Jain Tirthankara.
 Shri Ayodhyapuram Teerth located at Gujarat is a Jain pilgrimage centre.
 The teerth kshetra was built under the inspiration of Panyas Pravar Spiritual Head Sri Abhaysagarji Maharaj Saheb.
 A large stone weighing about 300 tonnes was brought from a mine about 70 kms away from Jaipur to this place.
 The idol of the Lord was carved here.
-The Swetambara temple has been magnificently decorated with intricate artistic designs.
-The creative temple work boasts about the skills of the craftsmen.
 The walls and pillars of the temple are adorned with specimens of ancient art.
 The idol has been beautifully carved from a single stone.

 ISKCON Temple: The ISKCON Temple in Ahmedabad is located close to the Gujarat Samachar Press.
 This temple dedicated to Lord Krishna and his consort Radha.
 The ISKCON Temple in Ahmedabad offers the perfect spot for mediation.
 The temple with its calm and peaceful atmosphere offers the perfect spot to spend some quiet time with oneself.
 The temple hosts festivals such as Janmastami which is the birthday of Lord Krishna and is attended by a large number of people from across the state.